 First, let’s see why one-tailed tests are more powerful than two-tailed tests with the same significance level.
 The graphs below display the t-distributions for two t-tests with the same sample size.
 I show the critical t-values for both tests.
 As you can see, the one-tailed test requires a less extreme t-value (1.725) to produce a statistically significant result in the right tail than the two-tailed test (2.086).
 In other words, a smaller effect is statistically significant in the one-tailed test.

 Both tests have the same Type I error rate because we defined the significance level as 0.05.
-This type of error occurs when the test rejects a null hypothesis that is true—a false positive.
+This type of error occurs when the test rejects a true null hypothesis—a false positive.
 This error rate corresponds to the total percentage of the shaded areas under the curve.
 While both tests have the same overall Type I error rate, the distribution of these errors is different.

 To understand why, keep in mind that the critical regions also represent where the Type I errors occur.
 For a two-tailed test, these errors are split equally between the left and right tails.
-However, for a one-tailed test, all of these errors occur specifically in the one direction that you are interested in.
-In fact, the error rate is doubled for that direction compared to a two-tailed test.
+However, for a one-tailed test, all of these errors arise specifically in the one direction that you are interested in.
+Unfortunately, the error rate doubles in that direction compared to a two-tailed test.
 In the graphs above, the right tail has an error rate of 5% in the one-tailed test compared to 2.5% in the two-tailed test.

 Related Post: Types of Errors in Hypothesis Tests